 I’ve always loved sunflowers.
 Seeing them reminds me of summertime in Connecticut.
 I would go every year to the local farms and orchards to pick what was in season and take in their golden glory.
 Now, I think they’ll remind me of my new home in Napa Valley.
-I’ve been busy exploring sunflower fields in Northern California before we say goodbye to summer and here are my favorites.
+I’ve been busy exploring sunflower fields in Northern California, most specifically in Yolo County, and here are my favorites.

 Currey Road – Dixon, California

-I stumbled upon the famous sunflower fields of Dixon by chance last summer when driving back from Sacramento to Napa.
+I stumbled upon the famous sunflower fields of Dixon by chance two summers ago when driving back from Sacramento to Napa.
 There they were basking in the sunlight off I-80.
 But, when I returned with my camera a few weeks later, they were sadly dried up and weeping.
-I’ve been conscious of the sunflower season this year to ensure that wouldn’t happen again.
+I’ve been overly-aware of the sunflower season since then to ensure that wouldn’t happen again.
 I had to do a little bit of driving along Currey Road in Dixon before I found the perfect field in bloom but it was breathtaking when I did.
 The fields are irrigated heavily because of the heat so make sure to wear sneakers or rain boots if you want to really explore the flowers.

 Muller Ranch – Woodland, California